-Where \GS refers to standards for General Safety, RS to Radiation Safety and TS to Transport Safety.
+Where GS refers to standards for General Safety, RS to Radiation Safety and TS to Transport Safety.

-Ensure all activities related to the transport, use and handling of the Radioactive Sources comply with the IATA Dangerous Good Regulations and the documents of the IAEA (7.1).
+Ensure all activities related to the transport, use and handling of the Radioactive Sources comply with the IATA Dangerous Good Regulations and the technical documents of the IAEA (see Condition 7.1 above).